Close

 Payout Options in Term Life Insurance?

 When it comes to protection regarding the financial future of our loved ones, term life insurance offers indispensable security.
-You would need to understand different available payout options, such as an income replacement term plan, in order to arrive at a suitable decision.
+You would need to understand the different available payout options in order to arrive at a suitable decision.
 You can choose one of the following payout options for your term insurance cover:

 One-Time Lump-Sum Payout

-If you choose this option, your nominee shall receive the outstanding amount in one installment.
-If you have chosen ₹ 75 lakh term insurance, for example, the entire amount of ₹75 lakhs will be paid to your nominee once their claim has been processed.
+In the case of one-time lump-sum payment option, your nominee gets the outstanding amount in a single installment.
+So, if you choose ₹75 lakh term insurance, for example, the entire amount of ₹75 lakh will be paid to your nominee once their claim has been processed.

 This option combines a one-time lump-sum payment and consistent income.
-For example, in ₹ 25 lakh term insurance, ₹10 lakhs could be paid upfront as a lump sum, while the remaining ₹15 lakhs are distributed in fixed monthly or annual installments over a specified period.
+For example, in a ₹25 lakh term insurance, ₹10 lakh can be paid upfront as a lump sum, while the rest ₹15 lakh is distributed in fixed monthly or annual installments over a particular time frame.

 One-Time Lump-Sum Payment with Increasing Monthly Payout